syncfusion-content/winui-docs/winui/Calendar-DatePicker/Dropdown-Calendar.md

 ## Today and selected date highlighting

 You can highlight the today and selected date with rectangle and circle shapes.
 You can customize the selected date cell shape using `SelectionShape` property and use the [SelectionHighlightMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_SelectionHighlightMode) property to update the background of the selected date.
 The default value of `SelectionShape` property is `Rectangle` and `SelectionHighlightMode` property is `Outline`.

+The appearance of today's date is highlighted background when `SelectionHighlightMode` value is `Outline` by default and upon selection.
+The appearance of today's date is highlighted background when `SelectionHighlightMode` value is `Filled` upon selection and highlighted foreground by default.

 {% tabs %}
 {% highlight XAML %}